simp/pupmod-simp-simp_pki_service/README.md

 `/var/lib/pki/simp-site-pki/ca/conf/flatfile.txt`.

-The file is organized as a set of paired values, one for the **IP address** (not hostnme) of the client that will be enrolling and the other a unique, one time use, password that will be used by the cliient during enrollment.
+The file is organized as a set of paired values, one for the **IP address** (not hostname) of the client that will be enrolling and the other a unique, one time use, password that will be used by the client during enrollment.

 **Example**